I’m pleased to share with you that I’m a blogger for the Huffington Post! Here’s the link to where you can find my posts.

 I’m a baby boomer so I’m sure you can guess at my age—somewhere between 50 and one foot in the grave.
 And no, I am not over the hill yet, if that’s what you’re thinking.
-I’m divorced, the mother of two very grown children (the younger, still in college).
+I’m divorced, the mother of two very grown children (the younger just graduated from college!).
 A former New Yorker with an East Coast attitude living in THE most laid-back city ever, San Diego–and loving it!

 I love getting my Broadway fill by seeing shows at the La Jolla Playhouse and Old Globe theater and, if I hear of a play bound for Broadway, believe me, I’m there.
 I also enjoy dancing, especially tap dancing. and Zumba.
 If you ever see someone tap dancing in a long line at the bank or grocery story, that’s probably me.
 And if you’re still curious about me, please read my post, 10 Things You Don’t Know About Me.